maclararose/API-Space/README.md

 # API-Space-Flight-News
 This is a challenge by [Coodesh](https://coodesh.com/)

+The project has been completed: 02/12/2021

+It's the consumption of the [API Space Flight News](https://api.spaceflightnewsapi.net/v3/documentation)

 # Starting :rocket:
 These instructions will allow you to get a copy of the project running on your local machine for development and testing purposes.